BattleBit-Community-Servers/BattleBitAPIRunner/README.md

 - https://github.com/mocfunky/BattleBitBaseModules/blob/main/Snipers.cs - Snipers only module

 # Features to come
-- Dynamic loading and unloading of modules without the need to restart
 - You can suggest some over at the [Blood is Good Discord](https://discord.bloodisgood.org)